-- 3.3.4 any freight, delivery, or postal charges, including any taxes, not included in the total price of the product but which the consumer may choose to incur (or where those additional taxes or charges cannot reasonably be calculated in advance, the fact that they may be payable) - 3.3.5 the arrangements for payment, delivery, performance or complaint handling, if those depart from the advertiser's published practice in relation to those arrangements - 3.3.6 that consumers have the right to withdraw or cancel, if they have that right. - 3.4 Obvious exaggerations ("puffery") and claims that the average consumer who sees the advertisement is unlikely to take literally are allowed provided they do not materially mislead.. - 3.5 Subjective claims must not mislead the audience; advertisements must not mislead by implying that expressions of opinion are objective claims. - 3.6 Advertisements must not materially mislead by omitting the identity of the advertiser.
+- 3.3.2 the identity (for example, a trading name) and geographical address of the marketer and any other trader on whose behalf the advertiser is acting - 3.3.3 the price of the advertised product or service, including taxes, or, if the nature of the product or service is such that the price cannot be calculated in advance, the manner in which the price is calculated - 3.3.4 delivery charges - 3.3.5 the arrangements for payment, delivery, performance or complaint handling, if those differ from the arrangements that consumers are likely to reasonably expect - 3.3.6 that consumers have the right to withdraw or cancel, if they have that right. - 3.4 Obvious exaggerations ("puffery") and claims that the average consumer who sees the advertisement is unlikely to take literally are allowed provided they do not materially mislead.. - 3.5 Subjective claims must not mislead the audience; advertisements must not imply that expressions of opinion are objective claims. - 3.6 Advertisements must not mislead by omitting the identity of the advertiser.